lmtoan/dt512-uw/data-512-a1/README.md

 * Known issues and special considerations include:
   * The Pageview API excludes spiders/crawlers while Legacy Pagecounts API does not.
+  * There was about 1 year of overlapping traffic data between the two APIs.
   * The Pageview API doesn't report exact figures of pageviews per country.